James Snook-USA TODAY Sports Pictured: Washington State Cougars head coach Mike Leach

 However, professionals didn’t let that number hang around for long.

-Sports Insights’ Bet Signals triggered three separate Steam Moves on the Cougars, pounding this line back to -3 at most shops across the market and even -3.5 at BookMaker.
+Sports Insights’ Bet Signals triggered three separate Steam Moves on the Cougars, pounding this line back to -3 at most shops across the market and even -3.5 at one book.

 Steam is defined as sudden, uniform line movement across the entire betting market that is usually the result of professionals betting the same side of a game at multiple different sportsbooks, all at once.

-In this instance, Pinnacle’s opening and current lines imply a one-point move.
+In this instance, the opening and current lines imply a one-point move.

 However, the line history and Sports Insights’ proprietary betting tools reveal that sharp action drove it from Wazzu +1.5 to -3 and even -3.5 at key market-setting sportsbooks.